8 top tips for designing emails your contacts will want to engage with

 #3 Less is (a lot) more

 Keep your email copy as minimal as possible.
 Use short sentences balanced with longer ones.
 And where appropriate for your brand, don’t hesitate to break a few grammar rules along the way to create more impact.
-Challenge yourself to use less words.
+Challenge yourself to use fewer words.
 If you have six sentences in your copy, how can you try and edit them down to three?
 Which words can you edit out without changing the meaning or losing the message?
 Is there another way to say the same thing that sounds more authentic?
 How would you phrase it if you were telling a friend over coffee?

 #4 Create a balanced experience